 new ScriptBundle("~/bundles/jquery").Include("~/Scripts/jquery-{version}.js")

 The virtual path of the bundle is passed to the ScriptBundle construct.
-And specific script files are included in this bundle with the help of the Include method.
+Specific script files are included in this bundle by utilizing the Include method.

-The {version} parameter in the "~/Scripts/jquery-{version}.js" expression is a placeholder for any string reference of the script version.
-It is very convenient because we can change the version of the library some time later, but we will not have to change anything in the code in this case because the system will automatically accept the new version.
+The {version} parameter in the "~/Scripts/jquery-{version}.js" expression is a placeholder for any string referring to the script version.
+It is very convenient because it allows the version of the library to be changed later without having to change anything in the code.
+The system will accept the new version automatically.

-The "~/Scripts/jquery.validate*" expression changes the rest of the string with the help of the asterisk character.
-For instance, this expression will include two files at once in the bundle: jquery.validate.js and jquery.validate.unobtrusive.js (and their minimized versions), because their names start withjquery.validate*".
+The "~/Scripts/jquery.validate*" expression changes the rest of the string with the asterisk character as a wildcard.
+For instance, the expression will include two files at once in the bundle: jquery.validate.js and jquery.validate.unobtrusive.js (and their minimized versions), because their names both start withjquery.validate*".

-The same applies to creating CSS bundles, but the StyleBundle class is used in that case.
+The same applies when creating CSS bundles, using the StyleBundle class.

-It is advisable to have the full versions of the scripts and cascade-style sheets in the debug mode and the minimized ones in the release mode.
+It is advisable to have the full versions of the scripts and cascading style sheets in the debug mode and the minimized ones in the release mode.
 Bundles allow you to solve this problem.
-When you run the application in the debug mode, the web.config files has the <compilation debug="true"> parameter.
+When you run the application in the debug mode, the web.config files have the <compilation debug="true"> parameter.
 When you set this parameter to false (the Release mode), the minimized version of JavaScript modules and CSS files will be used instead of the full ones.

 Views

-We will need only the View/Customer/Index.cshtml view out of all created for the Customer controller, you can delete the rest of them from this folder.
+Since we need only the View/Customer/Index.cshtml view out of the five created for the Customer controller, you can delete the others from the folder.

 @{